stjude-biohackathon/KIDS26-Team17/README.md

 ## Project Profile

 - **Project name:** Where Healing Happens: Mapping Mental Health in Childhood Cancer
-- **Question, problem, or opportunity:** [What are you exploring?]
+- **Question, problem, or opportunity:** We are exploring how environmental and socio-economic factors surrounding where pediatric cancer patients live may be associated with their mental health and quality-of-life outcomes.
+Specifically, we will examine relationships between environmental exposures and neighborhood characteristics—such as air pollution, noise, green space, land use, Child Opportunity Index, and other SES measures—and PROMIS and MSPSS scores.
+The goal is to determine whether spatial patterns or environmental stressors may help explain differences in psychological well-being and social support among pediatric patients.
 - **Data, inputs, or evidence:** [What will you use, and where does it come from?]
 - **Expected output:**
-- 1. find patient location and map them onto greenery, pollutions, and COI maps
+1. find patient location and map them onto greenery, pollutions, and COI maps
 2. look for spatial relationships between psychological well-being and environmental and social variables
 3. compare results of statistical as analyses using SPSS/SAS to spatial analysis using Geographic Information System (GIS)
 4. create interactive visualizations to present the results
 - **Tools and stack:** ESRI ArcGIS Pro, QGIS, SAS, SPSS, Power BI, PowerPoint, Excel
 - **Team lead:** Sylwia Feibelman and GitHub sfeibelm
 - **Team members and roles:** [Link to `project-management/team.md`]